| I discovered electronics in 1963, when I was eleven,

 them later, but right now you and I can have lots more fun

+with electronics.”
 “I know,” Carl said

 miserably; “but I still can’t stand being made to look like a